yarden7696/Image-Processing-EX1/README.md

 # Image-Processing-EX1

+Python version: 3.9.2

+platform:

 This assignment deals with the following topics:
 - Histogram equalization
 - Optimal image quantization
 - Gamma Correction

-Python version: Python 3.9.2

-platform:

 All the files: